MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/antispam-and-protection/cautions-against-bypassing-spam-filters.md

 If you use these lists or options, consider the following guidelines:

-- We recommend that you don't use these features because they may override the verdict that is set by Office 365 spam filters.
+- We recommend that you don't use these features because they may override the verdict that is set by Microsoft 365 spam filters.
 Instead, we suggest that you [report junk email messages to Microsoft](/office365/SecurityCompliance/report-junk-email-messages-to-microsoft) for analysis to help reduce the number and effect of future junk email messages.
 - If you have to set bypassing, you should do this carefully because Microsoft will honor your configuration request and potentially let harmful messages pass through.
 Additionally, bypassing should be done only on a temporary basis.
 This is because spam filters can evolve, and verdicts could improve over time.
 - It's important that you take the following precautions: